Jury spares 9/11 plotter Moussaoui

 From Phil Hirschkorn

-Zacarias Moussaoui is the only person to stand trial in the U.S. in connection with the 9/11 attacks.
+Zacarias Moussaoui is the only person convicted in the U.S. of playing a role in the 9/11 attacks.

 YOUR E-MAIL ALERTS

 ALEXANDRIA, Virginia (CNN) -- Al Qaeda terrorist Zacarias Moussaoui should spend the rest of his life in prison for his role in the September 11, 2001, attacks on the United States, a federal jury determined Wednesday.

 The jury of nine men and three women returned their verdict on the seventh day of deliberations after reliving the September 11 attacks through weeks of harrowing testimony and evidence.

 U.S. District Court Judge Leonie Brinkema will formally sentence Moussaoui Thursday at 10 a.m.

 Jurors were stone-faced as the lengthy verdict form was read in court.
 Spectators, including some 9/11 family members, fell silent and Moussaoui showed no immediate reaction.

 "America, you lost," Moussaoui taunted, clapping his hands as he left the courtroom.
 "I won."
 (Watch reaction to Moussaoui's fate -- 1:51)

 His celebration may not last long.

 "Moussaoui will quickly go away and slowly die," Tim Roemer, a former Democratic congressman from Indiana who served on the 9/11 commission, told CNN.